CELESTE

 Still, I wasn't really listening.

 My eyes were still moving, searching the spooky land behind me.
-The ground was firm here, and the weird wind and rain were gone.
+The ground was dry here, and the rain was gone.
 Something wasn't right back there.
-Something terribly wrong.

 "No. Absolutely not.
 You are not going back in there!"